xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-04-being-friends.md

 so they can now send read and write.
 The information is stored on the servers in the peer's rosters[^roster]

-[^roster] The storage of all your friends when you login and start a new session the first thing you recieve is your roster, containing the state of al your friend relations.
+[^roster]: The storage of all your friends when you login and start a new session the first thing you recieve is your roster, containing the state of al your friend relations.